 - nerve injury.
 This happens less than 1% of the time but can be a source of ongoing pain and numbness when they occur.
-Some improvement in nerve function is typically seen, but not always and not alway completely.
+Some improvement in nerve function is typically seen, but not always and not always completely.

 A word about complications in general.

 Some complications are minor, but some are major.
 All the complications listed above for knee replacements are major.
 What you need to know about complications is this.
 In any given patient the complication rate is either 0% or 100%.
 There is no such thing as a 1% complication rate when talking about a single individual.
 A joint infection may only occur 2.5% of the time but if it happens in you it is 100%.
 And, here’s the other thing.
 You get the whole complication.
 You don’t get 2.5% of an infection.
 You get 100% of an infection.
-So keep all of that in mind when assessing the risk of a procedure or even a medication.
+So keep all of that in mind when assessing the risk of a procedure or even medication.

-If you do undergo a joint replacement we do recommend you see surgeon who does at least a couple hundred of them a year (knees and hips) as they generally have better outcomes and lower complication rates.
+If you do undergo a joint replacement we do recommend you see a surgeon who does at least a couple hundred of them a year (knees and hips) as they generally have better outcomes and lower complication rates.